Right Arrow

 The hidden cost of manual process monitoring in Six Sigma projects

 Traditional Six Sigma implementations rely heavily on manual data collection and periodic observations that capture only fragments of actual process performance.
 Manufacturing teams conducting Gemba walks (where management observes processes on the floor) might spend hours observing production lines, yet miss critical events that occur between visits.
-This snapshot approach to process monitoring creates significant blind spots that undermine improvement efforts.
+This snapshot approach to process monitoring creates substantial blind spots that undermine improvement efforts.

 How video analytics enhances each phase of DMAIC